pracsol/ModernDiskQueue/README.md

 If you need the transaction semantics of sessions across multiple processes, try a more robust solution like https://github.com/i-e-b/SevenDigital.Messaging

+## Some Thoughts on Async vs Sync
+The async API will not perform as well as the sync API in tight CPU-bound loops, which a lot of the tests for concurrency in this solution run.
+The async API is tolerant of these demands, but if your production scenario matches this - dedicated processing threads using tight loops with little else going on - you'll likely see better performance with focused, synchronous work on the queue.
+The queue itself is a series of FIFO transactions, so it is rather synchronous by nature.
+Additionally, async comes with overhead to manage context, etc.

+If you do use the async API in such a scenario, you may need to tune your loops to avoid "thundering herd" issues by introducing random or fixed jitter into each iteration.
+As well, increasing timeouts waiting for queues can make concurrent threads more tolerant of lock contention.
+These steps can have a profound impact on performance when using the async API (like 2-3x).
+To some degree, you can watch this behavior by turning on trace level logging, which will identify high-level activities, such as queue creation, queue blocking, enqueue and dequeue operations, and lock file events, and their associated thread.

+Where does the async API shine?
+When you're not CPU-bound, but need to avoid thread blocking because your program is often waiting on other non-queueing tasks to complete, the async model is going to be non-blocking, and should thereby scale better.
+If the service you've designed is already implementing an async/await model, the async API will integrate better with your await chains, where the blocking sync API will be harder to integrate.

 ## More Detailed Examples